davidpgausai-svg/LeaderOS/replit.md

 ### Password Reset System
 Email-based password reset flow using Resend for transactional emails.
 Users can request a reset link from the login page, receive an email with a secure token (expires in 30 minutes, single-use), and set a new password.
 Tokens are hashed before storage for security, and the system prevents email enumeration attacks by always returning a success message.

+**Important:** The `APP_URL` environment variable must be set to the stable published domain (e.g., `https://strategyplanner.replit.app`) to ensure password reset links work correctly.
+Without this, links may use the ephemeral dev domain which changes frequently.

 ### Secure Registration System
 Registration requires an organization-specific secret token in the URL (`/register/:token`).
 Administrators can manage tokens, and the first registrant for an organization becomes an Administrator.
 Super Admins can be designated via the `SUPER_ADMIN_EMAILS` environment variable.